mkbernish/CFM_Phyto_Iron/readme.txt

 The .m files are associated with figure numbers in "Using a Cell Flux Model to Investigate Patterns of Phytoplankton Growth and Macromolecular Allocation Under Iron Limitation"

-All codes use optimized values of afe and A_-^Fe_pho, which were determined using the attached python codes (see folder 'Optimization') and saved to the excel file "optimized_params"
+All codes use optimized values of afe and A_-^Fe_pho, which were determined using the attached python codes (opt_subplots.py and dependencies) and saved to the excel file "optimized_params"

 specific growth rates, elemental stoichiometry, and functional/macromolecular allocation are calculated using the function CFM_Fe, which requires DSolver and Qc_essential_computation to run